fisheye-sonar/fisheye-ui/deploy/gateway/README.md

-`handle_errors` block: when the proxy to the GPU worker comes back unreachable, Caddy instead serves a small static page that polls `/gateway-status`, triggers `/gateway-wake`, and reloads once the worker answers again - at which point the normal proxy succeeds and the real app loads.
+`handle_errors` block: when the proxy to the GPU worker comes back unreachable, Caddy instead serves a small static page that polls `/gateway-status`, triggers `/gateway-wake`, and reloads once the worker answers again at which point the normal proxy succeeds and the real app loads.

-Auth works the same way, one level up: Caddy's `forward_auth` calls the sidecar's `GET /verify` on every request.
-A 200 (with `X-Fisheye-User` set) lets the request through; a 401 - caught by another `handle_errors` block - sends the browser to the login page instead.
-Nobody, including a `/gateway- wake` request, reaches the sidecar's wake logic or the GPU worker without a valid session, so the "no wake without valid credentials" property (real money - GPU-hours) holds exactly as it did under `basic_auth`.
+Auth works the same wa just one level up: Caddy's `forward_auth` calls the sidecar's `GET /verify` on every request.
+A 200 (with `X-Fisheye-User` set) lets the request through.
+On failure, **`/verify` itself returns a `302` redirect to `/login`** (not a 401) - `forward_auth` relays the auth backend's response to the client as-is on failure, it does **not** route through Caddy's `handle_errors`, so the redirect has to come from the sidecar directly rather than from a Caddyfile-level error handler.
+Nobody, including a `/gateway-wake` request, reaches the sidecar's wake logic or the GPU worker without a valid session, so the "no wake without valid credentials" property (real money - GPU-hours) holds exactly as it did under `basic_auth`.
 (Access logging is optional now - the idle-watcher gets its activity signal from the GPU worker's own job state via `/jobs/active`, not from Caddy's log, so `log {}` below is just for general debugging if you want it.)

+This is the config running in production (confirmed working end-to-end incl. login, per-account job limits, and live WebSocket progress streaming) as of 2026-08-19:

 ```
 your-hostname {
-	# Unauthenticated on purpose - this is what forward_auth sends people
-	# to on a 401, so it can't itself require auth.
+	# Every non-browser caller (the login form's own POST, and the Apps
+	# Script's POST to /allowlist) needs an explicit unauthenticated route
+	# here - anything that falls through to the catch-all handle{} below
+	# goes through forward_auth, and neither of these sends a session
+	# cookie.
+IMPORTANT: matcher blocks need one property per line -
+	# `method GET path /login` on a single line is NOT two conditions,
+	# Caddy parses it as `method` taking three arguments, so the path
+	# restriction silently never applies. caddy validate will NOT catch
+	# this (it's syntactically valid, just semantically wrong).
+	@loginPage {
+		method GET
-	@login path /login /login.html /fisheye_blue_combined.svg
+		path /login
+	}
-	handle @login {
+	handle @loginPage {
 		root * /opt/fisheye-gateway-sidecar/static
-		rewrite /login /login.html
+		rewrite * /login.html
+		file_server
+	}

+	@loginSubmit {
+		method POST
+		path /login
+	}
+	handle @loginSubmit {
+		reverse_proxy 127.0.0.1:9000
+	}

+	@loginHtml path /login.html
+	handle @loginHtml {
+		root * /opt/fisheye-gateway-sidecar/static
+		file_server
+	}

+	@allowlist {
+		method POST
+		path /allowlist
+	}
+	handle @allowlist {
+		reverse_proxy 127.0.0.1:9000
+	}

+	@sidecar path /gateway-status /gateway-wake
+	handle @sidecar {
+		forward_auth 127.0.0.1:9000 {
+			uri /verify
+			copy_headers X-Fisheye-User
+			header_up Cookie {http.request.header.Cookie}
+			header_up Connection ""
+			header_up Upgrade ""
+		}
-		reverse_proxy /login 127.0.0.1:9000
+		reverse_proxy 127.0.0.1:9000
+	}

+	@wakeAssets path /fisheye_blue_combined.svg
+	handle @wakeAssets {
+		root * /opt/fisheye-gateway-sidecar/static
 		file_server
 	}